Full country name: Republic of Peru

 Phone calls and Internet:

 We can help you getting a SIM card for your phone.
 Get one unlocked though.
 Skype is the best way to contact friends and family back home.

 Internet cafes are on every corner, just need to pay a couple of soles for one hour or a cup of coffee to get it for free.

-Money: Cash points are easy to find.
-Traveler cheques and debit cards are also good options.
+Cash points are easy to find.
+Traveler cheques and debit cards are also good options when traveling abroad.

-Buses to travel around Peru are extremely comfortable: food, movies, wifi and restrooms on board.
+Traveling in Peru can be cheap compared to Europe or other countries.
+Buses are extremely comfortable and offer food, movies, wifi and restrooms on board.

-Food: Peru is a gastronomic tourist destination.
-Top favourites: ceviche, papa a la huancaína, causa rellena. lomo saltado, rocoto arequipeño, cerveza Cusqueña (beer), pisco sour (national drink).
+Peru is the PERFECT culinary destination.
+Spotlights: ceviche, papa a la huancaína, causa rellena. lomo saltado, rocoto arequipeño, anticuchos.
+Worths trying them all.

 Places to visit and things to do…

 - Lima and its beautiful Spanish architecture buildings and museums.

 - Arequipa and the Colca Canyon.